Scan time: 2-3 minutes / Read time: 3-5 minutes

 📣 Sentence 1 — Your one-line thesis.

-The unpopular truth you hold about your space.
+That's sentence one: the unpopular truth you hold about your space.

 Diya's thesis: "Hobby bakers undercharge — they price the flour, not the years of practice."